morganestes/coralcdn/readme.txt

 = Can I use this for CSS/JS files? =

-Not yet, but I’m working on that next.
+Not yet, but I'm working on that.

 == Changelog ==

+= 1.0.0 =
+* Admin changes only.
+Code is same version as 0.1.1.
+* Switched to [semver](http://semver.org) version numbering.

 = 0.1.1 =
-* Verified compatibilty with 3.6.
-* Added message in the footer to promote the plugin.
+* Minor updates to make sure right URL is used.

 = 0.1.0 =
 * Initial release.